MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

 ##### Platform options

-There are a variety of ways to access audit data.
+There are various ways to access audit data.
 Depending on the technology you choose, you might need to choose a preferred language.
 You might also need to make a specific decision on how to schedule the running of your scripts.
 Different platforms differ widely in their learning curve and ease of getting started.

 Here are some technologies you can use to retrieve data from Power BI REST APIs.